ByRussX/KrindalOS/README.md

 If you are on Windows, just run `makefile` on the terminal.

+ATENTION: This booloader will only compile and run on computers having `x86` architecture.
+If you try it on other architecture (e.g `ARM`), the result is unexpected, at least from the part of the kernel compiling.

 # License
 All the code is licensed under the GNU Public License v3.0 https://www.gnu.org/licenses/gpl-3.0.html